 For a Class A, B, or C commercial licenses, the renewal fee is $41.
 There are additional fees to add an endorsement or remove a restriction, as well as further testing.

 A major change to the CDL requirements is that if you currently hold a hazmat endorsement, you must undergo a background check conducted by the Transportation Security Administration (TSA).
-You must do this every five years.
 The USA Patriot Act requires this to better control hazardous materials, for public safety.

 To get information on how to get hazmat endorsements to begin with, be sure to read our Applying for a New CDL page.